maimitp9/top_score_ranking/README.md

 # Top Score Ranking

-This application only implemented APIs, will be used to keep scores for for a group of player.
+This application only implemented APIs, will be used to keep scores for a group of player.

 ## Getting Started